hemeryar/coi-with-popups/README.md

 * For similar reasons name targeting does not work across pages with `COOP: restrict-properties`, unless they also share their top-level origin.
 * Javascript navigations are a big NO. They mean executing arbitrary javascript within the target frame.
 There should be no way to navigate a frame across the `COOP: restrict-properties` boundary given the restrictions above are put in place.

-# COOP: restrict-properties and subframes opening popup
+## COOP: restrict-properties and subframes opening popup

-## The window name problem
+## The window.name problem

-## Interactions with COOP reporting
+## Notes on COOP: restrict-properties reporting
 The COOP infrastructure can be used to report access to cross-origin properties that would not be postMessage nor closed.
 As for usual COOP reporting, DOM access that become restricted will not be able to be reported, and only cross-origin available properties other than postMessage or closed will be reported.

 This is a fundamental limitation, because reporting synchronous DOM access would require a check on every Javascript access that would have unacceptable performance impact.

-## Additional long term goal, be a default candidate.
+## COOP: restrict-properties as a default candidate

 ## Stakeholder Feedback / Opposition